cizer/ncu-report/README.md

 ==========
 A report generator that produces a table showing which packages require updating.
 The report is generated in markdown format and can be integrated into your build.

+This tool uses the output of the [npm-check-updates](https://github.com/tjunnone/npm-check-updates) project

 Installation
 ------------
 ```